 This intriguing biography of Duncan Dunbar examines his rise to prominence from Dunbar Wharf in Limehouse to shipbuilder and owner of the largest fleet of sail ever assembled-larger than the Royal Navy at its peak.
 Additionally, he founded two insurance companies and two banks which exist today in modern form.
-He dominated trade routes to Australia, New Zealand, India, and Asia and brought to Australia and New Zealand fully one-third of all arrivals and supplied transport for the Burmese War, the Crimean, Second Opium War and Indian Mutiny.
+He dominated trade routes to Australia, New Zealand, India, and Asia and brought to Australia and New Zealand fully one-third of all arrivals and supplied transport for the Burmese War, the Crimean, Second Opium War and Indian Rebellion.
 His house flag was recognised in every port, and he was a major public figure better known than Cunard and P&O. His estate in 1862 was £1,600,000, the third-largest Probate ever in the UK to that point.
-Contemporaries included Jardine Matheson, Rothschild, Lord Panmure, Baring, Gladstone, and several Prime Ministers.
+Contemporaries included Jardine, Matheson, Rothschild, Lord Panmure, Baring, Gladstone, and several Prime Ministers.

 * COVID-19 lockdowns meant delays in production and handling occurred